Hulliskoa/Gruppe7/README.md

 - easy access to documentation for programming languages used in repository

-# How to start app
+# How to start app locally

 1. Clone repository to your local folder(this is optional if you already have a local copy of the repository)
 2. $ "cd path\to\folder" which contains the app